glasser/vote.davidglasser.net/content/post/my-biases.md

 the father of two kids who I intend to send to our local public schools.
 I formerly rented in the Mission and SOMA in San Francisco.
 I work at a VC-funded startup in San Francisco; before 2012 I worked at a larger tech company and rode the buses down the peninsula.
 My wife and I own our home.
-I commute daily via BART and rely primarily on walking, BART, biking, AC Transit, and Muni to get around.
-We do now own a minivan but do not use it for but our daily work and preschool commutes.
+Pre-covid, I commuted daily via BART and relied primarily on walking, BART, biking, AC Transit, and Muni to get around.
+(These days I work from home, don't go to too many places, walk and bike, and look forward to returning to public transit.)
+We do now own a minivan but do not use it for any regular work or preschool commutes (when they existed).

 I hope for candidates to match to match my personal beliefs more and more closely as their district shrinks.
 So I often find myself excited about